Meenakshi-Anand/Meenakshi-Anand.github.io/index.md

     end
   end
 ```
-Spying is used when we want to verify the same communication property as Mocks, having the assertions in the end.
+Spying is used when we want to verify the same communication property as Mocks,but having the assertions in the end.